 EDC is working with the government of the Philippines and local partners to strengthen peace and stability in conflict-affected areas of Mindanao through the USAID-funded Mindanao Youth for Development (MYDev) Program.
 MYDev aims to actively engage out-of-school youth (OSY) in workforce and community development activities, contributing to incremental gains in mutual trust and social capital that underpin local area stability, security, and prosperity.

 MYDev seeks to engage at least 19,000 out-of-school youths in workforce and community development activities.
 The project’s activities include the following:

 - Implement livelihood skills trainings for youth through the Department of Education’s Technical Education and Skills Development Authority and local service agencies in selected conflict-affected areas in Mindanao

 - Support equitable access to basic education and high school equivalency courses through the Department of Education’s Alternative Learning Systems

 - Deliver EDC’s Work Ready Now! curriculum to enable young people to think critically and act creatively while demonstrating effective work habits, communication skills and interaction, and disciplined personal conduct in the workplace

 - Provide capacity building to local OSY development alliances

-- Enabled OSY development alliances in eight cities and municipalities, convening local governments and national government agencies, academe, and the private sector to conduct local market analyses, providing guidance to local training service providers on skills training courses, and link OSY to employment
+- Established OSY development alliances in eight cities and municipalities, convening local governments and national government agencies, academe, and the private sector to conduct local market analyses, provide guidance to local training service providers on skills training courses, and link OSY to employment

-- Organized OSY summits at six sites to allow youth to demonstrate newly acquired skills, showcase products, and present entreprenurial business plans, as well as to provide youth with links to job referrals
+- Organized OSY summits at eight sites to allow youth to demonstrate newly acquired skills, showcase products, and present entrepreneurial business plans, as well as to provide youth with links to job referrals